SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/overview.md

 ## What does analysis produce?
-{instance} can perform analysis on up to 27 different languages depending on your edition.
+SonarQube can analyze up to 27 different languages depending on your edition.
 The outcome of this analysis will be quality measures and issues (instances where coding rules were broken).
 However, what gets analyzed will vary depending on the language:

 * On all languages, "blame" data will automatically be imported from supported SCM providers.
 [Git and SVN are supported automatically](/analysis/scm-integration/).
 Other providers require additional plugins.
 * On all languages, a static analysis of source code is performed (Java files, COBOL programs, etc.)